google/copybara/docs/reference.md

 Name | Description
 ---- | -----------
-author | Author of the message as an AccountInfo entity.
-Unset if written by the Gerrit system. date | The timestamp of when this identity was constructed. id | The ID of the message. message | The text left by the user. real_author | Real author of the message as an AccountInfo entity.
-Set if the message was posted on behalf of another user. revision_number | Which patchset (if any) generated this message. tag | Value of the tag field from ReviewInput set while posting the review.
+author | Author of the message as an AccountInfo entity.<br>Unset if written by the Gerrit system. date | The timestamp of when this identity was constructed. id | The ID of the message. message | The text left by the user. real_author | Real author of the message as an AccountInfo entity.<br>Set if the message was posted on behalf of another user. revision_number | Which patchset (if any) generated this message. tag | Value of the tag field from ReviewInput set while posting the review.
 NOTE: To apply different tags on on different votes/comments multiple invocations of the REST call are required.